 A welcome reception will open the conference at 5 pm, Thursday, October 25, with the general conference beginning at 7 pm.
 The conference continues Friday through noon on Sunday with keynote speakers, presentations, workshops, interactive sessions, music, dance and various activities.

 Your registration includes meals throughout the conference as well as an evening of celebration Saturday with a banquet and musical/dance performance.
 The general conference concludes at noon on Sunday, with a post-conference session from 2-5 pm to further deepen your experience.

 Come share unique and transformative opportunities with kindred spirits as together we explore many facets of conscious aging.
 You will be joining elders from a wide spectrum of cultures and traditions who will inspire and unify us to create greater good for our world and rising generations.

-Please take a moment to visit the Preconference and Post-Conference events here to learn more.
+Please take a moment to explore the available Preconference and Post-Conference events here to learn more.
 Note that you must register for preconference sessions in advance, so when you register for the main conference, don’t forget to also register for your preconference sessions.
-Register here to ensure your space in a preconference session.
+Register here for all conference events.
 The full conference program will be available online midsummer.